Locate the File Audit Report from the list of reports available.

 When you click on the File Audit Report, the following dialog is presented allowing you to choose the parameters for the report.

-Audit report name is a mandatory field to help identify your reports.
-Besides the report name, you need to choose at least one audit parameter to run the report.
+Report name is a mandatory field to help identify your reports.

 You may select one or more parameters to narrow down the file and folder activity you would like to view.

 - Date range – Narrow down auditing by activity date.
 Note that Egnyte purges all audit logs older than 3 months.